“He doesn’t speak much English. Do you speak French?”

 He replied, “He’s the same way with English.
 It’ll be fine.”

-The other guy was a soon-to-be medical student at McGill but, meanwhile, during summertime, would be coming with me to Boston to learn genetics while working for free at some professor’s lab.
+The other perfect stranger I was to drive was a soon-to-be medical student at McGill but, meanwhile, during summertime, would be coming with me to Boston to learn genetics while working for free at some professor’s lab.

 I drove downtown to their apartments to pick them up.
 A black german shepherd stuck his nose between the ornate cast iron bars on a balcony in an old brick 3 family apartment.
 Wisened maples lined the streets.
 The dog wagged his tale when my finger brushed the doorbell.